The Role of US State Antitrust Enforcement

 In recent years, the states have been at the forefront of several cartel-related civil litigations.
 Their role in such cases has varied from taking the lead entirely and breaking from their federal counterparts, to working with the federal government and private plaintiffs.

-The DOJ, by contrast, obtained two guilty pleas from executives in late 2016.
+The DOJ, by contrast, has been slower to act and pursue this alleged conduct, although it has become more aggressive in 2020.
+The DOJ obtained two guilty pleas from executives in late 2016.
 The allegations in the executives’ charging documents concerned only two drugs, as opposed to the sprawling conspiracy alleged by the states.
-Since these guilty pleas, as of the time of this writing, the only other public action the DOJ has taken in its generic drugs investigation has been to obtain a deferred prosecution agreement from the executives’ corporate employer that soley covers a single drug.
+Since then – mostly in 2020 – the DOJ has charged six companies and four individuals in the alleged generic drugs conspiracy, most of whom have pleaded guilty.
+DOJ’s charging documents are often of a much narrower scope than the conspiracies alleged by the states.
 This, of course, does not mean that the allegations the states are pursuing have merit or that the DOJ will not ultimately cover more ground, but to date, the states have undeniably taken the more aggressive approach in this sweeping investigation.

 The Generic Drugs MDL also illustrates the advantages and challenges of coordination with a large contingent of state attorneys general in multi-district litigation.
 The state attorneys general can be extremely valuable allies for plaintiffs in multi-district litigation.
 Unlike private plaintiffs, they have the benefit of pre-litigation compulsory process and any complaint they file will benefit from their ability to conduct pre-litigation discovery.
 To illustrate, the states’ later-filed complaint in the Generic Drugs MDL was based on: